Hypfer/Valetudo/docs/_pages/general/getting-started.md

 [<img src="https://github.com/Hypfer/valetudo-companion/raw/master/fastlane/metadata/android/en-US/images/phoneScreenshots/screenshot-05.png" width=250>](https://github.com/Hypfer/valetudo-companion/raw/master/fastlane/metadata/android/en-US/images/phoneScreenshots/screenshot-05.png)

-You can also connect to the Webinterface of Valetudo directly and use the settings page to configure Wi-Fi, however don't be confused by the UI failing to load data.
-Some robots refuse to respond to anything apart from a Wi-Fi provisioning command if they're not connected to a Wi-Fi network.
+You can also connect to the Webinterface of Valetudo in your browser and use it to do the provisioning.

 ## Using Valetudo<a id='using_valetudo'></a>